Record 129 journalists and media workers killed in 2025, mostly by Israel

 Its report said at least 104 of the 129 journalists killed died in connection with conflicts.
 Apart from Gaza and Yemen, the deadliest countries for journalists include Sudan, where nine were killed, and Mexico, where six died.
 Four Ukrainian journalists were killed by Russian forces and three journalists died in the Philippines, it said.

+Russia’s embassy in Washington did not respond specifically to the CPJ report, but referred to past Russian Foreign Ministry statements accusing Kyiv of responsibility for the deaths of more than 60 individuals working in Russian media since 2014.

-Russia has denied deliberately targeting journalists and has accused Ukraine of targeting Russian reporters, which Kyiv denies.
-There was no immediate comment from Russia’s embassy in Washington to the CPJ report.
+Russia has previously denied deliberately targeting journalists and Ukraine denies targeting Russian reporters.

 The Israeli military had said it targeted a Hamas camera, but a Reuters investigation found the device belonged to Reuters.